slam310/Meteor-S3-Progress/README.md

  - collection-hooks
  - router

 All the styling is done via [Bootstrap](http://getbootstrap.com/), but I didn't make the bootstrap package a dependency.
 That way you, the pacakge user, can style it as you see fit.
+You can `mrt add bootstrap-3` to see what the default styles I picked are.

 ## Setup
 ### Server Setup